-Their omnichannel plan is more in line with some other tools on the list, like Help Scout, and includes additional channel support for live chat and proactive messaging.
-What really makes Freshdesk stand out is their phone support options, so if you need to offer phone support, Freshdesk may be worth looking into.
+Their omnichannel plan is more in line with other tools on the list, like Help Scout, and includes additional channel support for live chat and proactive messaging.
+What really makes Freshdesk stand out is their phone support options, so if you need to offer assistance by phone, Freshdesk may be worth looking into.

 Price: Free plan available.
 Paid plans starting at $15/agent per month.